 Thyroid Imbalances Self-Care Protocols Using Chinese Medicine

 In Chinese medicine, hypothyroidism would be delineated as a deficiency syndrome; most commonly Yang Deficiency.
 Hyperthyroidism would be considered a disease pattern of excess likely due to Yin Deficiency.
 As with many diseases, Chinese medicine is able to address chronic conditions well because a single disease can be broken down in to many patterns of disharmony allowing for a more specific treatment.
 Several patterns can, and generally do, occur together, and the herbal formulas can be combined as needed.
-It typically takes many months of acu-stick application to acupressure points, topical remedies, and organic herbs to bring thyroid imbalances under control.
+It typically takes many months of natural therapy to bring thyroid imbalances under control.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 Acupressure Points for Hypothyroidism

 - Apply the Moxa Acupressure Stick to Acupressure Point Kidney 3

 - Apply the Moxa Acupressure Stick to Acupressure Point Ren 6

 - Apply the Earth Element Acupressure Stick to Acupressure Point Stomach 36